 By revealing this continent of rivals, AMERICAN NATIONS will revolutionize

 the way Americans think about their past, their country, and themselves and is

 sure spark controversy and debate for the upcoming political season.

 Available at your local bookstore or via Amazon.com, Powells.com,

 Also available in Kindle and Nook editions.

-Audiobook edition available via Audible.com
+Audiobook edition available via Audible.com and iTunes

 Now in Penguin paperback.